-Each Global Village team member is covered by supplemental travel medical/ emergency evacuation insurance, as well as trip cancellation /interruption insurance.
-Travel medical and trip cancellation insurance are both included in the cost of your trip.
+Each Global Village team member is covered by supplemental travel medical insurance, included in the cost of your trip.
 Habitat's travel medical insurance is wraparound coverage, meaning that it covers expenses above and beyond the participant's personal medical coverage.